 6. Massage Therapy:

-Massage therapy involves the manipulation of soft tissues and muscles to reduce tension, promote relaxation, and improve blood circulation.
-It is often used to manage stress, relieve pain, and enhance overall well-being.
+Massage therapy is the manipulation of soft body tissues and muscles to decrease stress, promote relaxation, and improve the circulation of blood throughout the body.
+It is used in stress management, pain relief, better overall health, and so forth.

 7. Yoga and Meditation:

-Yoga and meditation are ancient practices that promote physical, mental, and spiritual well-being.
-Yoga involves a combination of postures (asanas), breathing techniques (pranayama), and meditation to foster harmony between the mind, body, and soul.
+Yoga and meditation, ancient practices that lead to physical, mental, and spiritual health, combine the postures (asanas), controlled breathing (pranayama), and meditation practices that balance the mind, body, and soul.

 8. Herbal Medicine: